Luis Martins de Souza Dantas

-Luis Martins de Souza Dantas (17 February 1876 – 14 April 1954) was a Brazilian diplomat who was awarded the title Righteous Among the Nations by Yad Vashem in June 2003, for his actions during World War II in helping Jews in France escape The Holocaust.
+Luiz Martins de Souza Dantas (17 February 1876 – 16 April 1954) was a Brazilian diplomat who was awarded the title Righteous Among the Nations by Yad Vashem in June 2003, for his actions during World War II in helping Jews in France escape The Holocaust.
 It is estimated he saved 800 people, 425 confirmed to be Jewish.
 His actions were not limited to saving Jews, but also other persecuted groups, such as communists and homosexuals.

 Early life and career

 Souza Dantas was born to an aristocratic family in Brazil.
+His father, Manuel Pinto de Sousa Dantas filho, had been President of the provinces of Pará and Paraná and his grandfather, Manuel Pinto de Sousa Dantas, had been a Senator and Prime Minister of Brazil.
 After completing law studies at age 21, he entered the Ministry of Foreign Affairs.
 He rose through the ranks of the diplomatic service and served in various world capitals.
 In 1916, during World War I, he was appointed interim foreign minister for a few months.
 He reached the rank of ambassador in 1919, when he began to lead the Brazilian embassy in Rome.
 In late 1922 he was named ambassador of Brazil to France, a position he held until 1944.
 Between 1924 and 1926, during some periods, he was also the representative of the Brazilian government to the League of Nations.